portainer/portainer-docs/docs/v2.0-be/images/import.md

 Portainer allows you to import the images that you have created in another Portainer instance or in the CLI of Docker and Docker Swarm.

+!!! note
+    On a multi-node environment, the image you import will only be available on the node you choose under Deployment.
+If you wish to make the image available to all nodes, consider [adding a registry](/v2.0-be/registries/connect/) to Portainer.
 ## Importing Images

 To import an image using Portainer, go to <b>Images</b> and then click <b>Import</b>.